Chart Color Schemes

 Health performance in Delacombe is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Delacombe faces significant health challenges with common health conditions prevalent across all age groups, but slightly more so among older cohorts.
-Approximately 49% of Delacombe's total population (~7,441 people) have private health cover, compared to 50.9% in the rest of Victoria and a national average of 55.3%.
-Mental health issues and asthma are the most common conditions, affecting 10.8% and 10.3% of residents respectively.
+Delacombe faces significant health challenges with common health conditions prevalent across all age groups but somewhat higher among older cohorts.
+Approximately 49% (~7,441 people) have private health cover, lower than the Rest of Vic's 50.9% and the national average of 55.3%.
+Mental health issues impact 10.8% of residents, while asthma affects 10.3%.

 Frequently Asked Questions - Health